duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 Para os viajantes que procuram uma experiência gastronómica de excelência, uma viagem ao Porto é indispensável, uma vez que a cidade é muito conhecida pela sua gastronomia rica e requintada.
 Desde as famosas caves de Vila Nova de Gaia até às famosas caves de vinho do Porto, cada refeição, à refeição principal, é uma oportunidade para conhecer
 ```

-Not AGI, but you can see how these can actually become quite capable after some SFT and RL on top.
+Not AGI, but you can see how these models could become quite capable with some SFT and RL on top.

 ## Lessons learned and next steps

 This was a fun exercise.
-We already knew that better-quality data results in better (or at least more capable) models.
-But running these experiments on a tight budget really taught me how structured you need to be in the research.
-I started off with a lot of *YOLO* style runs.
-Until I had to really think: "Ok, what do I want to test here?"
+We already knew that better-quality data results in better—or at least more capable—models.
+But running these experiments on a tight budget taught me how structured the research needs to be.
+I started with a lot of *YOLO*-style runs until I had to stop and think: "OK, what do I want to test here?"

 The Ginjinha project also showed me what an enormous advantage labs with access to compute have.
-If I had a single H100 for a year, I could not only conduct many more ablations and experiements - but also do so *much* faster.
-Perhaps I should invest in some.
+If I had a single H100 for a year, I could conduct many more ablations and experiments—and do so *much* faster.
+Perhaps I should invest in one.

-And even thought I havent' trained in the entire Bagaco v2 dataset, I did realize it has a large shortcoming: data quality.
-Approximately [50% of the data in Bagaço v2 has an educational score of 0](https://huggingface.co/datasets/duarteocarmo/fineweb2-bagaco2#statistics--counts).
+And even though I haven't trained on the entire Bagaço v2 dataset, I did realize that it has a major shortcoming: data quality.
+Approximately [50% of the data in Bagaço v2 has an educational score of 0 (e.g., it has zero educational value)](https://huggingface.co/datasets/duarteocarmo/fineweb2-bagaco2#statistics--counts).
 Yes, you read that right.
-That's not going to get us where we need.
-It might be useful for some diversity in pretraining.
-But we need much more high quality data.
-Either synthetic or original.
+That's not going to get us where we need to be.
+It might add some diversity, but we need much more high-quality data.

 Yes.
 I'm working on it!